ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 ## Decision

-In order to avoid issues related to whitespaces, we should strip them by default and only add them when needed.
+In order to avoid issues related to whitespaces, we should strip whitespaces between HTML tags by default and only add them when needed.

 ## Context